SPECULOOS: Results

-SPECULOOS was involved in the discovery of the exoplanet K2-135b, the exoplanets around L 98-59 and the planetary system TOI-178.
-SAINT-EX, which is part of the SPECULOOS project helped in the discovery of the planets around TOI-1266.
-In 2022, the discovery of two planets, one in the habitable zone, around LP 890-9 using SPECULOOS was announced.

 The first light data of the SPECULOOS telescopes revealed the eclipsing binary brown dwarf 2M1510A, which is only the second eclipsing binary brown dwarf found so far.
-The data by SPECULOOS did help to characterise low-mass eclipsing binaries and plays an important part in the follow-up of a new class of rapid rotating low-mass stars.
+The data by SPECULOOS did help to characterise low-mass eclipsing binaries and plays an important part in the follow-up of a new class of rapidly rotating low-mass stars.

+SPECULOOS was involved in the discovery of the exoplanet K2-135b, the exoplanets around L 98-59, and the planetary system TOI-178.
+SAINT-EX, which is part of the SPECULOOS project, helped in the discovery of the planets around TOI-1266.

+In 2022, the discovery of two super-Earths, one in the habitable zone, around LP 890-9 using SPECULOOS was announced.
+This system is also designated SPECULOOS-2, with TRAPPIST-1 being SPECULOOS-1.
+In 2024, a short-period Earth-sized planet was announced around the ultra-cool dwarf SPECULOOS-3 (LSPM J2049+3336).